chambear2809/splunk-te-lab/README.md

               secretKeyRef:
                 name: te-creds
                 key: TEAGENT_ACCOUNT_TOKEN
+          - name: TEAGENT_INET
+            value: "4"
+        resources:
+          limits:
+            memory: 3584Mi
+          requests:
+            memory: 2000Mi
 ```

 **Important notes:**
 - The agent requires elevated privileges (`NET_ADMIN`, `SYS_ADMIN`) to perform network tests
+- The `TEAGENT_INET: "4"` environment variable forces IPv4-only mode (required for some network configurations)
+- The `/sbin/my_init` command is required for proper agent initialization and service management
+- The `imagePullPolicy: Always` ensures you always pull the latest image version
 - Adjust the `hostname` field to uniquely identify your agent in the ThousandEyes dashboard
 - Modify the `namespace` to match your Kubernetes environment